basho/basho_docs/source/languages/en/dataplatform/dataplatform-index.md

 * Cluster management
 * Caching with Redis for rapid performance (Enterprise only)

-BDP reduces the complexity of integrating and deploying the components of your technology stack, providing NoSQL databases, caching, real-time analytics, and search.
+BDP reduces the complexity of integrating and deploying the components of your technology stack, providing Riak KV in-product, NoSQL databases, caching, real-time analytics, and search.
 These features are required in order to run distributed active workloads across applications; BDP controls the replication and synchronization of data between components while also providing cluster management.

 >**Important**
 >Basho Data Platform is largely open source, but some features are only available with an [Enterprise license][ee].
 Those features will be marked as (Enterprise only).